willtech-1/iTunes-Search-App/README.md

 ### Project installation
 **Backend**
 1. Open your terminal (Ctrl+`)
-2. Then change your directory to the backend folder
+2. Then change your directory to the backend folder type cd backend or drag and drop backend folder on the terminal
 ```bash
 cd backend
 ```